To hear the video's background music, click the volume control on the lower left side of the video.

 About The Coalition

 The Alternative Fuels & Chemicals Coalition (AFCC) is a collaborative effort that is guided by the shared objectives of its industry participants.
-AFCC builds on the government affairs expertise that already is in place to support federal agency programs important to the alternative fuels and chemicals industries and monitor and speak out on pending legislation in the U.S. Congress.
+AFCC builds on the government affairs expertise that already is in place to support federal agency programs important to the alternative fuels, renewable chemicals, biobased products, and sustainable aviation fuels (SAF) industries and monitor and speak out on pending legislation in the U.S. Congress.

 The purpose of the coalition is to ensure issues important to the coalition are not overlooked and get the attention they need.
 The coalition does this through ongoing research and outreach, issuing position statements, and cooperating with other industry groups to fill in gaps and rally support on key issues.

-AFCC works on issues important to the alternative fuel and chemical industries, with a focus on sustainable aviation fuels (SAF) and the appropriations that fund federal agency programs and drive policy changes related to alternative fuels and chemicals and SAF.
+AFCC works on issues important to these industries, with a focus on the appropriations that fund federal agency programs and drive policy changes related to alternative fuels, renewable chemicals, biobased products, and sustainable aviation fuels.
 More

 Advocating for Public Policies to Promote Innovations in